Crystal Lake (Vilas County, Wisconsin)

-Crystal Lake is one of at least 22 lakes of that name in the state of Wisconsin.
+Crystal Lake is a lake in Vilas County, Wisconsin, one of over 22 lakes of that name.
 It has a surface area of about 93 acres, and is located just south of Big Muskellunge Lake, in Vilas County in the Northern Highland region of Wisconsin.
 The nearest community is Sayner, about 5 miles to the east.
 Visitors have access to the lake from a public boat landing, public beaches and the Northern Highland-American Legion State Forest.
 Fish include panfish, largemouth bass, and trout.

 Crystal Lake is a seepage lake, having neither tributary nor effluent.
 The lake has a maximum depth of 67 feet and a mean depth of 34 feet.
 The lake has very clear water, comparable to that of Lake Tahoe in California, or Crater Lake in Oregon.

 Background

 Crystal Lake is a kettle hole lake, meaning it was formed from glacial movement and melting and it's located in Vilas County, Wisconsin.
 Many kettle lakes are sealed by glacial till and have perched water tables, but Crystal Lake does not.
 It is not surprising that Crystal lake is a seepage lake considering most lakes in Wisconsin are also seepage lakes.
 Since this lake is a seepage lake, it doesn't receive water from an inlet or an outlet, 90% of its water is from precipitation, less than 5% of the water is from the groundwater supply, and it doesn't receive a lot of runoff water because of the pine trees surrounding the lake, the permeable soil surrounding the lake, and the lack of large differences in elevation.
 Most of the water in the lake coming from precipitation can contribute to less biodiversity in terms of fish and means that most nutrients and minerals come from surface runoff, groundwater, and the atmosphere.
 Biodiversity is also less common in oligotrophic lakes like Crystal lake.
 Crystal lake is also dimictic, meaning that the water in the lake mixes twice a year and is stratified in between mixing periods.